 Main Road– Gold anomaly in marble over 2000m.

-The Main Road anomaly has a highly prospective structural setting as it coincides with a zone of brecciation several hundred metres wide, associated with a set of north-south faults which displace the Karibib Fault and continue for several kilometers northwards into the schists.
+The Main Road anomaly has a highly prospective structural setting as it coincides with a zone of brecciation several hundred metres wide, associated with a set of north-south faults which displace the Karibib Fault and continue for several kilometres northwards into the schists.

-Bedrock Drilling to Confirm Calcrete Results at Twin Hills
+Bedrock Drilling to Confirm Calcrete Results at Twin Hills Central and Other Targets

 A program of shallow vertical holes, consisting of fence lines spaced at 800m apart and 100m hole spacing along the fences, was completed towards the end of 2018.
 This drilling was designed to sample the top of the calcrete layer below wind-blown sand cover up to 3m thick.
 Several deeper holes were also drilled to determine the calcrete thickness along the Karibib Fault and initial indications are that the thickness increases from Twin Hills towards the southwest.